 The amount of enchilada sauce in this chili isn’t a standard amount (like an 8 oz can or something).
 That makes me crazy.
 So I buy giant cans of it and freeze it in ice cube trays so I always have some on hand.
 My trays hold about 1.25 tablespoons in each well.
 I use 4 cubes of enchilada sauce.
 You could substitute tomato sauce, but I like the extra flavor kick enchilada sauce brings to the party.

-The cornstarch slurry at the end looks gross; I’m not going to lie to you.
-But if you want your chili to thicken up, you want this.
-Make sure to smooth out any cornstarch lumps so that you don’t end up with a strange starchy chunk in your chili.
-It also needs a good half hour or so to cook and work its magic.
-Well science.
-Heating the starch allows it to trap more water between the starch molecules and thus increases the viscosity.
+The cornstarch slurry might seem unnecessary.
+But you need to keep that step in to thicken your chili.
+Make sure to smooth out any cornstarch lumps so that you don’t end up with a strange starchy chunk.
+The starch needs a good half hour or so to work its magicscience.
+Heating the starch allows it to trap more water between molecules and thus increases the viscosity of the chili.

-Chili is one of those meals that feels indulgent but isn’t.
+Chili is one of those dishes that seems like it’d be terrible for you.
+But this is really a guilt free game food.
 The beans are filling, but low in calories.
+Ground turkey is the same.
 Almost everything that adds flavor doesn’t have any calories thanks to that giant pile of spices.
 An entire slow cooker full of chili is only 1300 calories before cheese.
-Add cheese and you’ll still probably be under 400 calories for a serving.
+Add cheese [and Fritos] and you’re only around 400 calories for a serving.
 That leaves more calories for beer!
-Cheers!

 Brown ground turkey in a skillet.
 Towards the end of cooking, add some hot sauce.
 I like Tabasco’s Smoked Chipotle.

-While turkey is browning, add beans, enchilada sauce, and spices to a slow cooker.
-If adding jalapeno and/or cayenne, add those now too.
+While turkey is browning, add beans, enchilada sauce, spices, & jalapeno to a slow cooker.

 Add browned turkey to slow cooker.
 Top with water and stir.
 Cook on high for ~4 hours.